-LPS is committed to ensuring student privacy and protection.
-At the same time, LPS is also committed to ensuring that parents are completely informed of their students' educational activities in the classroom.
+LPS is committed to ensuring student data privacy and protection.
 In the event that a parent does not consent to LPS providing students' personal information to third party websites, administrators or service providers, then said parent must notify LPS in writing that they do not consent to their students' enrollment in various online or other technology tools and programs by (1) immediately contacting their student's classroom instructor; and (2) sending an email to cto@LPS.org.
 A parent may opt out of their student's technology use and enrollment at any time.